nmarghetti/portable-env/README.md

 1. Prerequisites

    - You need administrator rights, it will ask at some point during installation.
+   - In a powershell as administrator you need to allow script execution with the command `Set-ExecutionPolicy RemoteSigned`.
    - You need to be part of `Hyper-V Administrators` group to be able to create VHD drive (it is not created with admin rights).
 Go to `Computer manager` -> `System Tools` -> `Local Users and Groups` -> `Groups` and add yourself to the `Hyper-V Administrators` group.

 1. Installation